safety-research/introspection-mechanisms/README.md

 We investigate the mechanisms underlying introspective awareness in large language models — the ability to detect and identify concepts injected into their residual stream via steering vectors.
 Our main findings:

-1. **Introspection is behaviorally robust.** Detection maintains 0% false positives across diverse prompts while achieving moderate true positive rates.
-The capability emerges from post-training.
+1. **Introspection is behaviorally robust.** Models detect injected steering vectors at modest nonzero rates, with 0% false positives, across diverse prompts and dialogue formats.
+The capability is absent in base models, and emerges from post-training; specifically, we find that it arises from contrastive preference optimization (DPO), but not supervised finetuning (SFT).
+The capability is strongest when the model acts in its trained assistant persona.

-2. **Anomaly detection is not reducible to a single linear direction.** Both the mean-difference direction and the residual carry detection-relevant signal, and bidirectional steering produces detection in both directions for success concept pairs.
+2. **Anomaly detection is not reducible to a single linear direction.** Although one direction in activation space explains a substantial fraction of detection variance, the underlying computation is distributed across multiple directions.
+This suggests that the capability is not explained by some concept vectors being correlated with a direction that promotes affirmative responses to questions in general.

-3. **Distinct detection and identification mechanisms.** MLPs at ~70% depth are causally necessary and sufficient for detection.
-Circuit analysis identifies evidence carrier and gate features that combine signals into a detection decision.
+3. **Distinct detection and identification mechanisms.** Detection and identification are handled by distinct mechanisms in different layers, with MLPs at ~70% depth causally necessary and sufficient for detection.
+Circuit analysis identifies "gate" features which inhibit detection claims, and which are suppressed by upstream "evidence carrier" features sensitive to injected steering vectors.
+Different steering vectors activate different evidence carriers, but the circuit converges on a common set of gates.

-4. **Models possess latent introspective capacity.** Ablating refusal directions improves detection by ~53pp; a trained steering vector improves detection by ~75pp on held-out concepts without increasing false positives.
+4. **Models possess underelicited introspective capacity.** Ablating refusal directions improves detection from 10.8% to 63.8% with modest false positive increases (0% to 7.3%).
+A trained bias vector improves detection by +75% and introspection by +55% on held-out concepts without increasing false positives.

 ## Repository Structure